YEAR-ROUND STAFF

 Wilderness Leader

 Mia has lived all around the Northeast working as an outdoor educator and ceramics artist.
-She arrived at Kroka this spring as a seasonal staff member and wilderness leader.
 Mia loves the ocean, running through the mountains, and reading literature about the natural world with her students.

 Orlando Geovany Guatemal Pupiales